zariye/pact-msg/README.md

 customerId and the billing-services sums up the prices of the individual items.
 The second service is the fulfilment-service which is able to consume orders.

 Message passing is done via [Testcontainers](https://www.testcontainers.org/) which provides a mock for Amazon's Simple Queueing Service (SQS).

 ![Conceptual drawing](drawing.png)

+# Configure docker client

+To run test container on mac, the docker client needs a volume mount added as such:

+`/Users/<name>/Library/Containers/com.docker.docker/`